Contents

 The capital of England, London, is a metropolis that has not lost its old-world charm in the process of modernizing itself with architectural marvels like The Shard.
 One of the greatest representatives of the city’s heritage is the fabled Tower Bridge.
 Tower Bridge is a stunning achievement of engineering and one of London's most instantly recognizable monuments, with its Gothic spires and main bascule surrounded by spectacular suspension bridges.
 This page delves into the history of this celebrated structure.

-A Timeline of Tower Bridge
+A timeline of Tower Bridge

 • 1201: King John grants a charter for the construction of a new stone bridge at the site.